meisterplayer/meisterplayer/README.md

 This is the Meister core.
 It required additional plugins to get set up.
 This guide will help you get starting up and play a simple MP4 video.

+_Warning_ : if you don't know anything about Node, NPM and just want a Video/Audio player for your website, you should read [this](https://github.com/meisterplayer/meisterplayer/wiki/Installation-without-NPM) guide to set up.

 Installation
 ----